Skip to main content

 Annual Notices 2024-25

-• Individuals with disabilities who may need a modification to participate in programs and/or meetings held in the district should contact the school or district office location no later than three (3) days prior to the program/meeting so that arrangements for modification or accommodations can be made.
+• Individuals with disabilities who may need a modification to participate in programs and/or meetings held in the district should contact the school or district office location no later than three (3) days before the program/meeting so that arrangements for modification or accommodations can be made.

-The majority of asbestos-containing materials in our schools are located in or around mechanical areas that are not accessed by the public.
-Floor tile and the glue that holds the tile may also contain very small amounts of asbestos.
-When asbestos removal projects are undertaken, we take the essential precautions to test and abate as required by the EPA.
+Most asbestos-containing materials in our schools are located in or around mechanical areas that are not accessed by the public.
+Floor tile and the glue that holds the tile may also contain minimal amounts of asbestos.
+When undertaking asbestos removal projects, we take the essential precautions to test and abate as the EPA requires.

-Our asbestos management plan identifies locations of the materials assumed to contain asbestos and calls for the removal of any asbestos containing materials that either present a risk or are present in an area being renovated.
+Our asbestos management plan identifies locations of the materials assumed to contain asbestos and calls for removing any asbestos-containing materials that present a risk or are present in an area being renovated.
 The plan also indicates the schedule of inspections and response actions.

 • The district’s comprehensive nutrition program is consistent with state and federal requirements for those districts participating in the National School Lunch Program and School Breakfast Program.
-Our district nutrition policy was made in accordance with our goal of helping to combat childhood obesity and improving the health and wellness of our students.
-If your child has a food allergy, it must be listed on the child’s school health form and a note sent to the district nurse.
+Our district nutrition policy was made following our goal of helping to combat childhood obesity and improving the health and wellness of our students.
+If your child has a food allergy, it must be listed on the child’s school health form, and a note must be sent to the district nurse.
 A physician’s note or signature is required for diet modifications.

-• Moses Lake School District conducts specific activities for the purpose of locating, evaluating, and identifying students ages birth to twenty-one (21) who are suspected of having a disability and who reside within the district’s boundaries.
-If your family is living in a temporary or transitional situation, you may contact the district where you are staying to attend a screening.
+• Moses Lake School District conducts specific activities to locate, evaluate, and identify students ages birth to twenty-one (21) who are suspected of having a disability and who reside within the district’s boundaries.
+If your family is in a temporary or transitional situation, you may contact the district where you are staying to attend a screening.

 Moses Lake School District provides many programs for the children of our schools at no cost to you.
-The schools offer services including speech therapy, physical therapy, and occupational therapy, special education programs, and preschool classes to children three years and older.
-Developmental screenings and/or comprehensive assessments for children who are suspected of having a disability which could adversely affect their educational development are available at no cost to you.
-These services are available for persons between the ages of birth and twenty-one (21) years of age.
-Children ages birth through two years (2) of age can schedule screenings with the North Central Educational Services District (NCESD) Early Support for Infants and Toddlers.
+The schools offer services including speech therapy, physical therapy, occupational therapy, special education programs, and preschool classes to children three years and older.
+Developmental screenings and/or comprehensive assessments for children who are suspected of having a disability that could adversely affect their educational development are available at no cost to you.
+These services are available for persons between birth and twenty-one (21).
+Children ages birth through two years (2) of age can schedule screenings with the North Central Educational Services District (NCESD) Early Support for Infants and Toddlers (https://www.ncesd.org/esit/).
 For children ages three (3) through twenty-one (21), appointments or further information can be obtained by contacting your neighborhood school or Student Support Services at (509) 766-2670.

-• If you believe that the law that applies to federal programs like Title I has been violated, you have the right to file a complaint.
-First contact your child’s school.
-If you can’t reach a solution, you can file a Citizen Complaint through the Office of the Superintendent of Public Instruction through their five-step process.
+• If you believe the law that applies to federal programs like Title I has been violated, you have the right to file a complaint.
+First, contact your child’s school.
+If you can’t reach a solution, you can file a Citizen Complaint through the Office of the Superintendent of Public Instruction through their five-step process linked below:

 • Are you interested in knowing how your child’s school did on state assessments?
 How do different groups of students perform compared to other schools?
-You can find out by visiting this webpage.
+You can learn more about it by visiting the Moses Lake Report Card.

-The Report Card contains information about test results as well as other statistics about the school.
-The above web address takes you directly to the report card for Moses Lake School District.
-To view schools within Moses Lake, use the drop-down menu below the district drop-down menu and select a school within Moses Lake School District.
+The Report Card contains information about test results and other statistics about the school.
+The web address above takes you to the Moses Lake School District report card.
+To view schools within Moses Lake, use the drop-down menu below the district drop-down menu and select a school within the Moses Lake School District.

 • Students will not possess, use, deliver, distribute, sell, offer to sell, or arrange to sell or be under the influence of, or show evidence of having used or abused any controlled, illegal, addictive, or harmful substance or counterfeit substance (identified in RCW 69.50.204) or any illicit drugs or alcohol as those terms are used in federal anti-drug and alcohol laws, including 20 U.S.C3171,3221, etc., nor will they be in possession of drug paraphernalia as defined by RCW 69.50.102: